aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/image-preprocessing/_index.md

 ## Chaining preprocessing filters

 Multiple preprocessing filters can be applied to the same image to further improve the recognition quality.
-The filters are applied one by one in the order they are added to `custom_preprocessing_filters` structure.
+The filters are applied one by one in the order they are added to `custom_preprocessing_filters` structure (up to 12 filters are allowed).

 Note that each filter requires additional time and resources on the computer running the application.
 Do not add extra filters if you are satisfied with the recognition accuracy, especially when developing web applications.